asmunds/kommune-skrap/README.rst

 =============

-    This is a library for skraping data from municipality web pages in Norway.
+    A library for skraping data from municipality web pages in Norway.